 However, there was one thing that I came away wishing for.
 There doesn’t seem to be any dive centres in Rangiroa run by indigenous Polynesians.
 This used to be the case in Southeast Asia, but it’s normal these days to have dive centres run by Southeast Asians.
 I bring it up because the vibe is different between dive shops run by natives and those run by non-native westerners.
 The portion of my Rangiroa trip when I was diving was the only part when my local immersion was disrupted.
 I hope one day Rangiroa would have Polynesian dive masters taking divers out on the reef.

-Sustainability Information for Travellers to French Polynesia
+Other information for sustainable travellers to French Polynesia

 My trip to French Polynesia was limited to the Leeward Islands: Tahiti itself, and Rangiroa in the Tuamotus.
 Noteworthy things I learned about water sustainability and waste are described below.
 And since I can’t figure out where else to put it, I’ll throw in the logistics stuff in here as well.